sib-swiss/sparql-examples/README.md

 prefix rdfs:<http://www.w3.org/2000/01/rdf-schema#>
 ex:1  # <!-- UniProt, Rhea and Swiss-Lipids are numbered but this can be anything.
     a sh:SPARQLSelectExecutable, sh:SPARQLExecutable ;
-    sh:prefixes _:sparql_examples_prefixes ; # <!-- required for the import of the prefix declerations.
+    sh:prefixes _:sparql_examples_prefixes ; # <!-- required for the import of the prefix declarations.
 Note the blank node rdfs:comment """A comment <em>May have HTML in them</em>"""^^rdf:HTML ;
     sh:select """SELECT ?s
 WHERE